elmasse/nextein-www/posts/guides/01-getting-started.md

 ```

 This is our first `Page` component.
-In order to work, we are passing a list of `posts` to be rendered.
+THe HOC (High Order Component) `withPost` will be passing a list of `posts` to be rendered.
 These posts will be read from the `/posts` folder.
 Let's start by creating a simple post file `my-post.md` with the following content:

 ```md
 ---